-- Utilize study areas on campus such as the library or study lounges within the various academic buildings.
+- Utilize study areas on campus such as the Commons Commuter Hub, or the library, and or study lounges within the various academic buildings.

 - Make sure to check your email and ArgoPulse to learn about different events and involvement opportunities.

 - Stay on campus after classes.
+Stop into the Commuter Student Hub to catch up on the latest news.
 There’s always something going on.